borngraced/lnetm-cli/README.md

-# lnetm - Linux Network Monitoring Tool
+# lnetm - Linux Network Monitoring Tool [Work In Progress!!!]

 lnetm is a command-line tool built in Rust for monitoring network latency and availability.
 It provides functionality to measure network latency and check the availability of network connections.